 We were both career driven, strong minded Scorpio women, so maybe she felt a bit threatened by our similarities.

 Later, it came to my attention that she had back-stabbed me pretty bad, but that is another story.

 My Final Advice – If Someone Approaches You And Tries To Recruit You To Nu Skin Or Any MLM Company – Run!

 I believe you have to have a huge network in form of business contacts, or a comprehensive email list to be able to succeed.
 You cannot just turn to family and friends, or people crossing your path in the street, to make money with any MLM.

 You will not sell enough products to benefit without help expanding your network.
 Take my word on it.

-There is a proven strategy to make real legit money online, which is called affiliate marketing.
-To summarize this business model, you are selling other businesses’ products or services, and make a commission when someone makes a purchase from your website.
+There is a proven strategy to make real legit money online, which is called Affiliate Marketing.
+To briefly summarize this business model; you are marketing and selling other businesses’ products or services, and make a commission when someone makes a purchase from your website/blog.

-You do not have to invent the wheel yourself, but instead jump on it, and sell (or market) products that are already selling.
+You do not have to invent the wheel yourself, but instead jump on it, and sell products that are already selling.

-You can read more about affiliate marketing in my prior blog post:
+You can read more about affiliate marketing in my prior articles: